 Spiral Computed Tomography Scanning:

 Studies have shown that standard chest x-ray screening even when combined with sputum cytology does not decrease lung cancer mortality.
 Computed tomography (CT) is more sensitive in detecting parenchymal opacities than plain chest radiography; however, the expense, time, and radiation dose has prohibited CT from being considered of use as a screening modality.
-The latest generation of spiral CT (also known as helical CT) scanners has the ability to scan the entire thorax in approximately 15 seconds, and the radiation dose used has been reduced to a level equivalent to mammography.
-Some studies have demonstrated that spiral CT can detect small nodules in the lung that are otherwise poorly visible on chest X-ray and studies are underway at several centers to further evaluate this technology.
-A recently published cohort study, the Early Lung Cancer Action Project (ELCAP), suggests that low-dose (spiral) CT screening of asymptomatic high-risk individuals (i.e., smokers) increases the likelihood of detection of small, non-calcified nodules compared to standard radiography, and thus, is more likely to detect lung cancer at an earlier and more curable stage.
-Although the preliminary results from the ELCAP are encouraging, the results need to be confirmed by randomized controlled trials (RCTs).
-After reviewing the data from the current ELCAP report and an international workshop, which they co-sponsored, the ACS concluded that the available data were insufficient to recommend for or against routine spiral CT screening for lung cancer at this time.
+The latest generation of low-dose CT (LDCT) scanners (also known as spiral CT or helical CT) has the ability to scan the entire thorax in approximately 15 seconds, and the radiation dose used has been reduced to a level equivalent to mammography.
+Studies have demonstrated that spiral CT can detect small nodules in the lung that are otherwise poorly visible on chest X-ray

 A study published in the New England Journal of Medicine (NEJM) by the International Early Lung Cancer Action Program Investigators (2006) screened 31,567 asymptomatic persons at risk for lung cancer using low-dose CT from 1993 through 2005, and from 1994 through 2005, 27,456 repeated screenings were performed 7 to 18 months after the previous screening.
 These investigators estimated the 10-year lung-cancer-specific survival rate among participants with clinical stage I lung cancer that was detected on CT screening and diagnosed by biopsy, regardless of the type of treatment received, and among those who underwent surgical resection of clinical stage I cancer within 1 month.
 A pathology panel reviewed the surgical specimens obtained from participants who underwent resection.
 Screening resulted in a diagnosis of lung cancer in 484 participants.
 Of these participants, 412 (85 %) had clinical stage I lung cancer, and the estimated 10-year survival rate was 88 % in this subgroup (95 % confidence interval [CI]: 84 to 91).
 Among the 302 participants with clinical stage I cancer who underwent surgical resection within 1 month after diagnosis, the survival rate was 92 % (95 % CI: 88 to 95).
 The 8 participants with clinical stage I cancer who did not receive treatment died within 5 years after diagnosis.
 The authors concluded that annual spiral CT screening can detect lung cancer that is curable.